June 4th is a day with vastly different meanings to me.

 In honor of this day, I wanted to share this poem below, something I scrawled in my notebook one early fall day.
 I share these words with my hands pulled together at my heart — and the deepest of thanks to my humble teacher, the Tibetan monk Geshe Keslang Gyatso, for his extraordinary wisdom.
 This poem grapples with one of Buddha's most phenomenal teachings and something that Geshe Kelsang has taught extensively, emptiness, or wisdom teachings.
 And my mind's clumsy attempts to realize its liberating profundity.

-Two weeks ago tonight, Tim had a major accident.
+Two weeks ago, at 5:15pm the day before Thanksgiving, my husband Tim had a major accident.
 I don't quite have the language to explain it all.
 For those of you who are friends with me on Facebook, you may have read the rant I posted the following morning:

 I am grateful for the woman with the calm and kind voice on the 911 call, who told me what to do.